billp/TermiNetworkBackend/README.md

 ```

 ### /test_status_code
 > Used to test http status code.
-It returns the given status code in JSON and as actual HTTP STATUS CODE.
+It returns the given status code in JSON as well as actual HTTP STATUS CODE.

 #### Methods: GET